Social Anxiety

 💬 FAQ

-❓ Does avoidance make social anxiety worse?
+❓ Can poor sleep make social anxiety worse?

-❓ Is social anxiety treatable?
+❓ Can social anxiety get better?

 Sources & References